elricstorm/rails-for-windows/README.md

 Windows has NuGet, Chocolatey, Boxstarter, and a host of other package management configurations.
 Chocolatey is the equivallent of apt-get for windows.
-Boxstarter, coupled with chocolately, allows you to do remote installations, automate installs from the web, network shares, usb keys, or locally.
+Boxstarter, coupled with chocolately, allows you to do remote installations, automate installs from he web, network shares, usb keys, or locally.
 It even has reboot resiliency with administrative rights from start to finish.
 The NuGet software that helps us to achieve package management is also <i>open source</i>.

     Linux has Linux Shell or Bash